 HTML email tables are widely used for structuring emails, but they come with limitations:

-1. Email clients have varying support for CSS styles, making it challenging to achieve consistent table formatting across different platforms.
+Email clients have varying support for CSS styles, making it challenging to achieve consistent table formatting across platforms when CSS is used.

 An effective alternative to creating email tables using HTML